 Hoshigaki

-If you’re curious about the drying process and why it turns an unedible food into something magically delicious, the simple explanation in layman’s terms is that the bitterness caused by tannins is broken down during drying.
-These tannins are water-soluble, meaning you taste bitter when you bite it fresh, but once dried, the moisture is drawn out and the natural sugars are concentrated on the surface.
+If you’re curious about the drying process and how it transforms something inedible into something magically delicious, the simple explanation is that drying breaks down the tannins responsible for the fruit’s intense bitterness.
+These tannins are water-soluble, which is why an unripe shibugaki tastes astringent when eaten fresh.
+But as the fruit dries, moisture is drawn out, and the natural sugars become more concentrated, forming a delicate, powdery sweetness on the surface.

-In short, the first step is sourcing the kaki, in my case, I have the joys of living in the countryside where abundance is often shared.
-So I was told I could pick as many I wanted and I brought home a heaping bucket.
-The second step is to peel, string, boil (to disinfect), and hang them to dry.
+The first step is sourcing the kaki—and living in the countryside means abundance is often shared.
+I was told I could pick as many as I wanted, so I brought home a heaping bucket.
+The next steps: peel, string, briefly boil to disinfect, and then hang them to dry.

-The title of this newsletter, ‘a small labour of love’, is a reference to the final step of drying but also to the daily kneading that is required.
-After the first week, the kaki starts to shrivel and the skin begins to harden.
-From that point onwards, every day you gently kneed each kaki to make them softer and sweeter.
+The title of this newsletter, A Labour of Love, is a nod to the final stage of drying—but also to the daily kneading that’s required.
+After the first week, the kaki begin to shrivel, and their skin starts to harden.
+From that point on, each one needs to be gently kneaded every day to soften and coax out its sweetness.

-Kneading the hoshigaki has become a part of my morning routine, right before feeding the dogs and chickens.
-So I feel bittersweet about taking them down because now they’re ready to eat.
-I wish I could give everyone I know a hoshigaki to try!
-This lesser-known dried fruit, in my opinion, is worth trying to make and eat.
+Kneading hoshigaki has become part of my morning rhythm, right before feeding the dogs and chickens.
+So there’s a bittersweet feeling in taking them down now that they’re finally ready to eat.
+I only wish I could share them with everyone!
+This lesser-known dried fruit, in my opinion, is worth both the effort to make and the experience of tasting.

 Last week I wrote about Kamikatsu’s last thatched roof house.
 Thank you to everyone who read it and supported the campaign!
 This week I helped the community cut straw that will be used for the thatched house.

-I was sitting with a local grandpa while taking a break from cutting the kaya and he offered hoshigaki to all the volunteers.
-Excited I studied his hoshigaki and took a bite.
-It was much sweeter than mine and it had a light white powdered coating.
-It looks like sprinkled flour, and I’ve seen it before in markets, but I know how to make it myself.
-The whiteish coating is a natural crystallized sugar.
+I was taking a break from cutting kaya when a local grandpa offered hoshigaki to all the volunteers.
+Excited, I studied his hoshigaki before taking a bite.
+It was much sweeter than mine and had a delicate white powdered coating—like a dusting of flour.
+I’d seen it before at markets, but I never knew how to achieve it myself.
+That light coating, I learned, is a natural crystallization of sugars.

 Have a wonderful afternoon and start of the week.
 Here’s a short poem by the late Thich Nhat Hanh, a Zen Buddhist monk, poet and peace activist who passed this week at age 95.